 In recent years rising rents, higher incomes and credit standards imposed by landlords, and insufficient government assistance has exacerbated the problem.
 Without adequate assistance this group has a high risk of homelessness.
 Virtually all ELI households are expected to need aid, including housing cost subsidies and social services.
-State law requires the city to identify the projected need for ELI housing-because virtually all ELI households are expected to need aid, including housing subsidies and social services.
+State law requires the city to identify the projected need for ELI housing.
 To calculate the projected housing needs for ELI households, the City assumed that 50 percent of the very low-income housing need (see the "Regional Housing Needs Allocation" Section for more details) is equal to the ELI housing need.
 As such, in Clovis, there is a projected need for 1,436 ELI housing units during the 2023-2031 planning period.